EduardoMatos05/ProyectoFIS/README.md

 ![Flow Diagram](https://github.com/EduardoMatos05/ProyectoFIS/blob/Pablo/Artifacts/System2.jpg)

 - Is each software functionality represented as an identifiable use case?
+Yes
 - Have the limits and scopes of each use case been clearly defined and documented?
+Yes
 - Have the relevant configuration elements been assigned to each use case?
+Yes
 - Is there an established process for managing changes in the use cases?
+No
 - Is there a protocol for documenting and approving changes to the configuration associated with a use case?
+Yes
 - Is each version of a use case clearly identified and documented?
+Yes
 - Does configuration management facilitate collaboration among team members working on different use cases?
+Yes